-Here’s my list of the best free Usenet servers:
+Here’s my list of the best free trials for Usenet servers:

-Payment is via Paypal or credit card.
-Exact terms are “Free Trial is over in 14 days or 30GB used, whichever comes first.
+The terms are “Free Trial is over in 14 days or 750GB used, whichever comes first.
 Free trial is offered for new customers only, one per customer.”

 Link: Newshosting